|Designated Child Protection Lead||Emanuela Brahamsha|

 It is important that all Kilmorie staff and volunteers have access to a trained DSL (or deputy).
 On each day staff on site will be made aware of who that person is and how to reach them.
 The DSL will continue to engage with social workers, and attend all multi-agency meetings, which can be done remotely.

-Where staff have a concern about a child, they should first phone the DSL or Deputy DSL who will at all times be available whilst the school is open.
-Once discussed the member of staff must complete a Cause For Concern Form and this needs to be handed to the member of SLT on duty that day or the DSL or Deputy DSL.
-These forms are available at the reception desk.
+Where staff have a concern about a child, they should continue to follow the process outlined in the school Safeguarding and Child Protection policy.
+In addition, during this period of partial closure, they must first phone the DSL or a Deputy DSL who will at all times be available whilst the school is open.
+Once discussed the member of staff must complete a Cause for Concern Form and this needs to be handed to the member of SLT on duty that day or the DSL or Deputy DSL.
+These forms are available in each bubble classroom.

 Staff are reminded of the need to report any concern immediately and without delay.